johnmee/johnmee.com/pages/my-au-pairit-reality.md

 interested in what was going on.
 She was simply enduring it; waiting for the end of the ride.

 I went through my usual welcome routine, showing the guest where everything is.
 She watched without interest.
 No questions.
-Barely a word uttered. _CUT_
+Barely a word uttered.
+Aaaand _CUT!_  Sadly, they didn't actually shout _Action_ or _Cut_.

 ## Settling In

 The team said thanks, that was great, you're a natural.
 Let's do a scene of the subject opening her bags and settling into the room.
-I hung back and watched with interest, but kept out of sight of subject.
-I didn't want to contribute to her feeling like a performing seal. _CUT_
+I hung back and watched with interest, but tried to keep out of sight of the subject as I didn't want to contribute to her sense of being a performing seal. _CUT!_

 ## Interview

 They sat her down on the bed and fiddled around with the lighting.
 The producer settled in opposite.
 This was the little-deeper how-are-you-feeling piece to camera.
 The producer started asking questions in Finnish.
 This went on for a while and I gradually lost interest and went back to my computer to while away some time.
-They talked for thirty or fourty minutes. _WRAP_
+They talked for thirty or fourty minutes. _THAT'S A WRAP!_

 ## We'll be back